paritytech/xcm-docs/src/journey/queries.md

 The `QueryResponse` has the same `query_id` as the request to link the request and response and takes over the `max_weight` from the `QueryResponseInfo`.
 It has the requested information in the `response` field.
 And it has the location of the querier relative to the queried location in the querier field.
-The response can be send back to the requester, or to another location, so the querier field is important to determine where the request originated from.
+The response can be sent back to the requester, or to another location, so the querier field is important to determine where the requested information is needed.

 Now we take a look at the query instructions.